jaredpalmer/disco.chat/README.md

-# disco.chat

-Add anonymous ephemeral real-time chat to any webpage.

 > NOT FOR PRODUCTION.
 DO NOT USE.
 NOT MAINTAINED.
+SEE POST MORTEM AT END OF README

+# disco.chat

+Add anonymous ephemeral real-time chat to any webpage.

 ## The Problem